Toronto Truck Accident Lawyer

 Another type of available compensation may include a tort claim (lawsuit) filed against the at-fault driver.
 This is an option only if someone was not at fault for their accident.
 A successful tort claim can recover damages for pain and suffering, lost income, short- and long-term medical care, and out-of-pocket expenses like housekeeping.

 Contact a Toronto Truck Accident Lawyer

-A good personal injury lawyer can help you at any stage of your claim.
+A Toronto truck accident lawyer may be able to help you recover the damages you are rightfully owed.
 This is true even if you have already submitted the Application for Accident Benefits.
 They also provide legal help if you choose to pursue a tort claim in addition to Accident Benefits.
 A tort claim cannot be initiated without the filing of Accident Benefits; a delay in action could mean missing out on all options for compensation.

 If you’ve been involved in a collision with a tractor trailer, it’s important to contact a truck accident lawyer as soon as possible.
 Often, the injuries associated with such a collision are serious.
 Transport trucks are much larger than most vehicles that people operate, and even if the accident is related to a rear-end collision, the forces involved with such a collision will often lead to significant problems down the road.

-Preszler Law Firm can help you access appropriate treatment among other benefits.
+Preszler Injury Lawyers can help you access appropriate treatment among other benefits.
 We’ll also help prosecute a tort claim against an at-fault driver, including claims for pain and suffering and past and future loss of income.
 Contact us today for a free consultation.